jfm15/SpineFinder/readme.md

 ## Setup

+Note: Shortly this setup guide will be replaced with a setup.py

 The experiments for the paper were run on a microsoft azure vm (https://azuremarketplace.microsoft.com/en-gb/marketplace/apps/microsoft-dsvm.linux-data-science-vm-ubuntu) with NC6 Promo.
 Once 'ssh'ed into the vm the following tasks were performed: